BLOG

 Threat to Self or Others

-Suspects that are considered unstable cannot be released with the help of Lancaster County bail bonds, as they may hurt themselves or others.
-However, in certain situations, the court may release the suspect to a treatment facility instead of jail while a trail is prepared.
+Suspects who are considered unstable cannot be released with the help of Lancaster County bail bonds, as they may hurt themselves or others.
+However, in certain situations, the court may release the suspect to a treatment facility instead of jail while a trial is prepared.

 Flight Risk